 Second, this article did not take a traditional approach that would often be used to congregate information, that is, rapid review.
-Specifically, it did not restrict its search to just scholarly articles, and the works included did not go through any signifiant and its appropriate process.
-While this means there available and the second state of the second state of the second state of the second state. cant quality-appraisal process.
+Specifically, it did not restrict its search to just scholarly articles, and the works included did not go through any significant quality-appraisal process.
 While this means there could be more bias inherent in the information used and thus the conclusions made, it also means that attention could be brought to lessons that were being shared at a rapid pace and to some more unique perspectives that may otherwise have been missed.